wayne0516/AIInventoryLocatorChatbot/README.md

 It will train based on the tags, when the user says the words from the following patterns, it will gather them then generate the responses based on it.

-3. Once the training is done, it will generate a .pth file which is the AI model.
+5. Once the training is done, it will generate a .pth file which is the AI model.

-4. Lastly is to run the command "python app.py" and open the local host (http://127.0.0.1:5000 for me)
+6. Lastly is to run the command "python app.py" and open the local host (http://127.0.0.1:5000 for me)

-5. The chatbot is now runnable!
+7. The chatbot is now runnable!

+8. Following Prompts to try:
+8.1 "Where is the motherboard?", "M.2?", "Where's the power supply?"